PDFTron is now Apryse. Same great products, new name.

 })()

-Now, we are ready to generate the PDF!
-Luckily Puppeteer provides an amazing API for this.
+We can now generate the PDF!
+Luckily, Puppeteer provides an amazing API for this.

-We are going to add some code that tells Chrome to emulate a screen when it's generating the PDF, and also a call to page.pdf() to generate the PDF.
-We'll pass in a couple options to make the PDF look the way we want.
+We'll add some code that tell Chrome to emulate a screen when it's generating the PDF, and also a call to page.pdf() to generate the PDF.
+We'll also pass in a couple options to make the PDF look the way we want.

 const puppeteer = require('puppeteer');